-Offshoring: The Transition From Economic Drivers Toward Strategic Global Partnership and 24-Hour Knowledge Factory
+Offshoring: The Transition from Economic Drivers Toward Strategic Global Partnership and the 24-Hour Knowledge Factory

-Amar Gupta (University of Arizona, USA), Satwik Seshasai (International Business Machines (IBM) Corp. and Massachusetts Institute of Technology, USA), Sourav Mukherji (The Indian Institute of Management, Bangalore, India) and Auroop Ganguly (Oak Ridge National Laboratory, USA)
+Amar Gupta (University of Arizona, USA), Satwik Seshasai (International Business Machines (IBM) Corp., USA and Massachusettes Institute of Technology, USA), Sourav Mukherji (The Indian Institute of Management, Bangalore, India) and Auroop Ganguly (Oak Ridge National Laboratory, USA)

 Copyright: © 2008